 For a backup solution that alleviates many of the discussed issues, consider testing BorgBase.com.
 It was built to solve many common backup problems:

 - Append-only Backups: Compromised servers can’t change old backups.

 - Encryption: Offsite backups are secure.

 - 2-Factor Authentication: Protect backup repositories and settings with more than just a password.

-After half a year of beta testing, BorgBase.com is generally available and new users get 5 GB for free for testing.
+It comes with 10 GB of backup space for free forever and is still affordable beyond that.
 We also offer custom solutions to enterprise customers.
 This includes setting up local backup agents or evaluating your whole backup strategy.
 Contact firstname.lastname@example.org for more.